benji-cannot-code/fast-vc-chromium-benchmark-run-4/docs/linux/password_storage.md

 FASTVC-BENCH-CORPUS:chromium-main-v1-943b94ae-1c74-4335-94fa-ceb4d277cea8
 # Linux Password Storage

-On Linux, Chromium can store passwords in four ways:
+On Linux, Chromium can store passwords in five ways:

 *   GNOME Libsecret
 *   KWallet 4
 *   KWallet 5
+*   KWallet 6
 *   plain text

 Chromium chooses which store to use automatically, based on your desktop